+🚹 Note

-Note A warning indication appears in the title bar on systems with unsaved configurations.
-The indication is displayed when a user signs in or out of a Makito X4 when the current configuration has not been saved in a preset.
-Haivision Makito X Welcome Administrator (Sign Out) Settings Security Settings Security Presets
+pears in the title bar on systems with unsaved configurations.
+The hen a user signs in or out of a Makito X4 when the current configuration preset.

+Haivision Makito X Welcome Administrator (Sign Out)  🚳  💠 🗮 🗌

+Settings Security

+Status Presets • Import